steveicarus/iverilog/ivtest/ivltests/README_sv_queue_locators.txt

   * find_first, find_last, find_first_index, and find_last_index return a
     queue with zero or one element; no match yields an empty queue (not a scalar sentinel).

+  * min() and max() return queues containing all elements equal to the selected extrema.

   * For dynamic arrays, runtime support treats storage as vvp_darray (including atom-backed integral arrays), not only vvp_queue_vec4.
 See vvp/vthread.cc: